openframeworks/ofBook/03a_OOPs!/chapter.md

 • 7 - make and delete as you wish  - vectors

-• 8 - quick intro to polymorphism
+• 8 - quick intro to polymorphism (inheritance)

 ##• 1 - Overview
 This tutorial is an quick and practical introduction to Object Oriented Programming in openFrameworks and a how-to guide to build and use your own classes.